-We are a women run, multi-generational, small grassroots organization with great impact.
+We are a women-run, multi-generational, small grassroots organization with great impact.
 We keep our organization small so that funds are directed to implementing programs instead of lofty overhead.
-With essential support from Earth Island Institute, our experienced Advisory Team and a very dedicated group of volunteers we are mighty in the work we accomplish.
+With essential support from Earth Island Institute, our experienced Advisory Team, and a very dedicated group of volunteers, we are mighty in the work we accomplish.

 Hallie Austen Iglehart, founder

-Founder and creator of Beach Clean Up Station concept, Hallie is a grassroots organizer since 1968, teaching workshops at University of California, United Nations Women’s Conference and Graduate Theological Union and is the author of two books on the sacred feminine.
+Founder and creator of Beach Cleanup Station concept, Hallie is a grassroots organizer since 1968, teaching workshops at University of California, United Nations Women’s Conference and Graduate Theological Union and is the author of two books on the sacred feminine.
 She was co-founder and board member of Seaflow (2000-2008), working locally, nationally and internationally to educate people about the dangers of underwater sonars to marine life.

-Nicole Cibellis, Director
+Nicole Cibellis, Executive Director

 Born a California native on the beaches of Southern California, Nicole is passionate competitive open water and Masters swimmer.
 While gaining her degree in Business Administration from the University of San Diego, she fell in love with the Bay Area.
 In 1996, Nicole followed her dreams of living in Northern California and moved to San Francisco to start her career.
-She comes to All One Ocean with over 20 years of developing and managing both large and small businesses across the Bay Area, while also being a community leader with a focus on bringing families within the community together.
+She comes to All One Ocean with over 25 years of developing and managing both large and small businesses across the Bay Area, while also being a community leader with a focus on bringing families within the community together.
 Being out in the open water swimming almost everyday, Nicole is deeply connected to our Ocean and wants to teach our youth how they can make a difference so, that new generations will in turn take care of our Ocean and Earth.
-Nicole is the mother of two small boys.
+Nicole is the mother of two young boys.

 All One Ocean Advisory Board